The CFA® Exams

 CFA Level 2 Exam Pass Rates

-Level 2 of the CFA exam is widely considered the toughest of the three levels, with only about 52% of candidates passing in 2023.
+Level 2 of the CFA exam is widely considered the toughest of the three levels, with an average of about 46.6% of candidates passing in 2023.
 Firstly, the exam covers a more extensive and complex curriculum, including more topics and a greater depth of knowledge.
-Secondly, while Level 1 is mostly multiple-choice questions, Level 2 involves item set questions that require more analytical and critical thinking skills.
+Secondly, while Level 1 is mostly multiple-choice questions, Level 2 involves item-set questions that require more analytical and critical thinking skills.
 These questions present a real-world scenario and require the candidate to analyze and apply the knowledge learned to solve the problem.
-Lastly, the Level 2 exam has a lower pass rate compared to Level 1, with historical pass rates averaging around 40-45%, making it a more challenging hurdle to clear for candidates.

 Year CFA Level 2 Average